-- 5.1 When a change of ownership or location, any interruption in delivery of nursing service agency services of three (3) consecutive months or longer duration, or closure of the nursing service agency is contemplated, the licensing agency shall be notified in writing. - 5.1.1 Thirty (30) days prior to voluntary cessation of service, the Department shall be notified and provided with a plan for orderly closure; notification to clients; transfer, storage, or proper disposal of records; and notification to the public. - 5.1.2 Thirty (30) days prior to a change in the location of a nursing service agency premises, the Department shall be notified in writing. - 5.2 Upon closure or changes of ownership or cessation in service of three (3) consecutive months or longer in duration, the license shall immediately become void and shall be returned to the licensing agency, unless deemed otherwise by the Director, pursuant to section 4.3 herein. - 5.2.1 When there is a change in ownership or in the operation or control of the nursing service agency, the licensing agency reserves the right to extend the expiration date of such license allowing the nursing service agency to operate under the same license which applied to the prior registrant for such time as shall be required for the processing of a new application.
+- 5.1 When a change of ownership or location, any interruption in delivery of nursing pool services is contemplated, the licensing agency shall be notified in writing. - 5.1.1 Thirty (30) days prior to voluntary cessation of service, the Department of Health shall be notified and provided with a plan for orderly closure; notification to clients; transfer, storage, or proper disposal of records; and notification to the public. - 5.1.2 Thirty (30) days prior to a change in the location of a nursing pool premises, the Department shall be notified in writing. - 5.2 Upon closure or changes of ownership or cessation in service of three (3) consecutive months or longer in duration, the license shall immediately become void and shall be returned to the licensing agency, unless deemed otherwise by the Director. - 5.2.1 When there is a change in ownership or in the operation or control of the nursing pool, the licensing agency reserves the right to extend the expiration date of such license allowing the nursing pool to operate under the same license which applied to the prior registrant for such time as shall be required for the processing of a new application.